cheeeeeeeeeen/RoR2-ClassicItems/README.md

 **3.0.0**
 - Update the mod so that it is playable after the anniversary update.

-**2.3.5**
-- Improve namespaces on the project so that the code is readable, and follows best practices.
-- Major changes in API due to namespace change.
-Refer to the code documentation for the new one.
-- Add a config option for determining batch spawning for Artifact of Origin.

-**2.3.4**
-- Integrate Queue Processors from ChensHelpers.
-- Also improve on the implementation for Origin Imp spawning so that it has less processes.

 *For the full changelog, check this [wiki page](https://github.com/cheeeeeeeeeen/RoR2-ClassicItems/wiki/Changelog)*.